fbgallet/roam-extension-elapsed-time/README.md

 ### Goals and limits

 - For each category or sub-category, you can define a goal (minimum to reach) or a limit (maximum not to exceed).
 Depending on whether the limit is respected or not, a flag (by default, a set of icon but you can switch to color tags or customize your own flags) will be inserted in the block, after elapsed time or total time spent.
 By default, a popup window will ask for confirmation before inserting the flag for the current task.
 It will be automatically applied in the total time blocks.
 Goals or limits can be defined both for an interval (elapsed time between two timestamps for a given task) or for a period: day, week or month.
-- To configure goal or limit via Roam blocks: copy/paste the block reference of a given category as a child of a numeric indication of the correspond time, child of `/interval` or `/day` block.
-Duration can be written in minutes (e.g.: 30') or in hours (e.g.: 2h30).
-Or use the **Categories manager** dialog described above.
+- To configure goals or limits, use the **Categories manager** dialog described above.
+Alternatively, if you have existing block-based goals/limits, they will be offered for migration to the new settings-based storage when you first open the manager.
 - You can set a goal or a limit inline, only for the current block, with `min:` and `max:` keyword, followed by a number of minutes.
 Native pomodoro timer is also taken into account as a limit (maximum) time.

 ## SmartBlocks commands